top of page

 Monday, 16 March, 7:00 pm (Berlin Time)

-Carol Rocha (Bolivia): Climate Change, Lifestyle Change in Boliven: Impact on the population and the ecosystem
+Carol Rocha (Bolivia): Climate Change, Lifestyle Change in Bolivia: Impact on the population and the ecosystem

 Carol is a researcher at the Ecological Centre in Los Pueblos Andinos.
 In her presentation, she will discuss the specific effects of climate change on the local ecosystem, such as the shrinking of Lake Poopó, which has led to drastic lifestyle changes and unplanned population migration.